ackvf/web3-homework/README.md

 ## **Submission Guidelines**

 1. **Code Repository:** Provide a link to your GitHub repository.
-   - Ensure the repository is public or add oscar@watr.org as a contributor.
+   - Ensure the repository is public or add ahmed@neo.co as a contributor.
    - Include a clear commit history.
 2. **Documentation:**
    - Include details in the README of your repository with: